Chow Tai Fook: Chow Tai Fook Jewellery Group

-By September 2010, the company had 1,000 chain stores in mainland China, including franchisees and its own outlets; it also set an objective of opening 2,000 chain stores in mainland China by the year of 2020.
-Chow Tai Fook Jewellery has played a leading role in its market segment since it foundation, especially in the period since 1997.
-For 5 continuous years since 2005, it held the no. 1 market share position in its industry segment.
+By September 2010, the chain had 1,000 stores in mainland China, including franchisees and its own outlets.
+Chow Tai Fook Jewellery has played a leading role in its market segment since it foundation, especially since 1997.

 In 2010, Chow Tai Fook Jewellery purchased Cullinan Heritage, a 507-carat diamond, for US$35.3 million, setting a new record for the highest price paid for a rough diamond.

-On 15 December 2011, the jewellery division of Chow Tai Fook group, under new holding company Chow Tai Fook Jewellery Group Limited, was listed on the Stock Exchange of Hong Kong at a price of HK$15 per share under the stock code (ticker symbol) 1929, the year of establishment of the chain.
+On 15 December 2011, the jewellery division of Chow Tai Fook group, under new holding company Chow Tai Fook Jewellery Group Ltd, was listed on the Stock Exchange of Hong Kong at a price of HK$15 per share under the stock code (ticker symbol) 1929, the year of establishment of the chain.

-On 4 April 2017, according to Sotheby's, Chow Tai Fook (the press release claimed it was jeweller Chow Tai Fook but Financial Times, quoting Sotheby's tweet, reported it as Chow Tai Fook Enterprises) acquired the Pink Star diamond at an auction in Hong Kong for US$71.2 million (HK$553 million).
+On 4 April 2017, according to Sotheby's, Chow Tai Fook (the press release claimed it was jeweller Chow Tai Fook but Financial Times, quoting a Sotheby's tweet, reported it as Chow Tai Fook Enterprises) acquired the Pink Star diamond at an auction in Hong Kong for US$71.2 million (HK$553 million).

 On 23 May 2018, the Gemological Institute of America (GIA) partnered with Chow Tai Fook on a pilot program that will use blockchain to deliver digital diamond-grading reports.

 On 17 January 2020, Chow Tai Fook Jewellery Group acquired the natural-coloured gem specialist ENZO.